justindujardin/pathy/README.md

 [![Pypi version](https://badgen.net/pypi/v/pathy)](https://pypi.org/project/pathy/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

 Pathy is a practical Python package with type annotations tailored for managing Cloud Bucket storage through a Path-like interface.
 It has an intuitive API and supports your [favorite](#google-cloud-storage) [cloud](#azure) [providers](#amazon-s3), facilitating file transfers between local systems and remote buckets.
-Ideal for seasoned developers, Pathy enables smooth local file system work during development, transitioning effortlessly to live APIs for deployment.
-It also simplifies converting bucket blobs into local files, offering an option for local file caching, and has a familiar CLI interface.
+Ideal for seasoned developers, Pathy enables smooth [local file system work](#use_fs) during development, transitioning effortlessly to live APIs for deployment.
+It also simplifies converting bucket [blobs into local files](#to_local), offering an option for local file caching, and has a familiar CLI interface `pathy`.

 ## 💾 Installation